jamessouth/knockout-demo/art.md

 Any text not covered by the background will just have the text color, including fully transparent, so the background should be large enough to completely contain the text you want to knockout.
 On the other hand, if our background size far exceeds the area of the text, our worklet is doing a lot of work that is not being used to show the text, which is sub-optimal and could be a problem if you animate the background.
 By making a few simple tweaks to these properties to minimize the background size while still containing the text, we can minimize our paint function's complexity and confine our drawing as much as possible to the text areas that will be seen by the user.

 The stylistic simplicity of such economic coverage of the text for all viewport sizes is the major advantage of using Houdini to draw knockout text backgrounds versus using images:  the drawn background automatically resizes as the text expands/contracts with the viewport, whereas images have fixed dimensions and different images must be loaded to accommodate various text shapes.
 See again my [15 Puzzle Generator](https://github.com/jamessouth/fifteen-puzzle-generator/blob/master/src/app/home/header/header.component.scss) where I have six images available to load depending on the viewport size.
-On to the demos!
+Now, let's check out the worklets!
 ##Demo 1

 ![Demo 1](https://raw.githubusercontent.com/jamessouth/knockout-demo/master/images/demo1.png)

-Here I'm trying to recreate Monet's famous haystacks as seen, for example, in this painting.
-By limiting the width of the background, I can keep the number of brushstrokes down to a reasonable 3,825.
+Here I'm trying to recreate Claude Monet's famous haystacks as seen, for example, in [this painting](https://www.claudemonetgallery.org/Haystacks-Overcast-Day.html).
+By limiting the width of the background, I can keep the number of brushstrokes down to a reasonable 3,825 😃.
 If the background were wider, the brushstrokes would be diluted and more black would be visible, so more strokes would be required for the same look, increasing the complexity of the paint function.
 I chose the Dr Sugiyama Google font to vaguely mimic Monet's signature.
+To see the underlying background drawing, open up dev tools and uncheck `-webkit-background-clip: text`.

 ```javascript
 //(partial) demo1.js - static methods omitted, see link to file below